Khangnguyen04/seattle-crime-data/README.md

   This bar chart compares the trends in offense types before (2008-2014) and after (2015-present) the MCPP was implemented in 2015

   * If we continuously see more and more offenses reported every year, either the MCPP seems to be doing well in reporting crime, or more offenses are taking place each year and enforcement has stayed the same

-  * We will investigate further
+### Analysis 5 Results Continued:

+  	 To determine whether or not enforcement has increased, or crime rate increased, I included a dataset from waspc.org that includes the full time law enforcement count of ever police department in Washington from 1980-2022.
+For the relevance of this project, I narrowed the data down to records that are only from the Seattle Police Department, and are between 2008 and 2022.

+    	After running this query, we can see that from 2008-2022 crime continously rises in Seattle, while simultaneously employees per 1000 offenses continues to drop.
+In 2022 alone 74000 offenses were reported, while only 19 employees per 1000 crimes were employed.

 ### Analysis 6 Results